 - Real-time connectivity – This should always be a consideration because in most cases when someone is out in the field they can benefit from real-time updates from simple things like inventory and product tracking to third party feeds.

-- Automating processes – One of the biggest things the app needs to do is to automate processes to help streamline operations which results in a savings for time or costs.
+- Automating processes – One of the biggest things the app needs to do is to automate processes to help streamline operations which results in savings for time or costs.
 For example, airports using devices to allow on the spot reporting of airfield inspections are providing useful, immediate information that can then impact flight schedules and repairs based on the results of inspections.

-- Cloud storage – Cloud storage solutions are a top priority for many industries because of how useful they have become in quickly providing information to whomever needs it wherever they might be.
+- Cloud storage – Cloud storage solutions are a top priority for many industries because of how useful they have become in quickly providing information to whoever needs it wherever they might be.
 For that reason alone, enterprise apps should be designed keeping cloud storage in mind.

 4 Things to Avoid with EMAD